Sue-Young/reading-notes/README.md

-# Sue Young's Reading Notes
+# Welcome to My Reading Notes

 <!-- One gigantic @ss pic that may or may not be legal?
 But hey, look at this Markdown comment -->
 ![Cool Pic](https://techagainsttrafficking.org/wp-content/uploads/2019/01/Digital-Earth-1200x675.jpg)

 ## Current Topics Covered

-- Introduction
+- Introduction and Growth Mindset
 - Growth Mindset
 - Markdown
 - Git Hub Pages